MadSciEnts/MadSciEnts.github.io/_posts/2025-08-19-LookingGlass.md

 Believe it or not, the technology exists at the consumer level.

-One such product is 'Looking Glass'.
+One such product is 'Light Field Displays' by a company called 'Looking Glass'.

-Looking Glass is a naked eye holographic display.
+Looking Glass Light Field Displays are type of naked eye holographic display.
 <https://lookingglassfactory.com/>
 It is advertised for use in the fields of medicine and engineering.